Corporate and academic stowaway; designer-developer, educator, and wordsmith.

 Aquent Gymnasium

-UX Design: Prototyping as Process webinar — Promotional social artwork for Twitter and LinkedIn; designed in May, 2019.
+UX Design: Prototyping as Process webinar — Promotional social artwork for Twitter and LinkedIn: designed in May, 2019.

-The Gymnasium Blog on Medium — Details of various blog hero artwork from 2017–2019; designed in 2017–2019.
+The Gymnasium Blog on Medium — Details of various blog hero artwork from 2017–2019: designed in 2017–2019.

-The Gymnasium Blog on Medium — All blog artwork from 2017–2019, except Hacking Horace Mann’s Loftiest Dream (credit to Andrew Miller); designed in 2017–2019.
+The Gymnasium Blog on Medium — All blog artwork from 2017–2019, except Hacking Horace Mann’s Loftiest Dream (credit to Andrew Miller): designed in 2017–2019.
+The (Aquent) Gymnasium Blog on Medium, archived state from May 6, 2023 and May 30, 2025: designed in 2019–2025.

-Gymnasium Logo Alternate — Square logo design, used on The Gymnasium Blog on Medium; designed in July, 2017.
+Gymnasium Logo Alternate — Square logo design, used on The Gymnasium Blog on Medium: designed in July, 2017.

-Media Queries for Popular Devices — Promotional cheat sheet webpage; designed and developed in August, 2015.
+Media Queries for Popular Devices — Promotional cheat sheet webpage: designed and developed in August, 2015.

 Dizzy Moods Lettering

-Bespoke lettering for exhibition window display and catalog, for Boston and NYC based photographer Leonard Greco; designed in 2015.
+Bespoke lettering for exhibition window display and catalog, for Boston and NYC based photographer Leonard Greco: designed in 2015.

-Award-winning promotional website for tween, teen, and young adult book author Erin Dionne; 15th Annual HOW Interactive Design Awards, Merit Winner, 2013; designed and developed in 2013.
+Award-winning promotional website for tween, teen, and young adult book author Erin Dionne; 15th Annual HOW Interactive Design Awards, Merit Winner, 2013: designed and developed in 2013.

-Promotional website for Boston and NYC based visual artist Cassandra Louise Baker; designed and developed in 2010; updated in 2022 (for small screens).
+Promotional website for Boston and NYC based visual artist Cassandra Louise Baker: designed and developed in 2010; updated in 2022 (for small screens).
 R.I.P.

-Work details page, desktop view.
+Work details page, wide-screen (desktop) view.

 Hypnotic Discotheque Fascination